QuietEvolver/immune-cocoon/README.md

 ## How To Run This Project

-If you have not already, install the `dotnet-ef` tool by running the following command in your terminal:
+If you have not already, install the .NET Entity Framework tool(s) by running the following command in your terminal:

 ```
-dotnet tool install --global dotnet-ef --version 6.0.0
+dotnet tool install --global

+dotnet-ef --version 6.0.0
 ```

 ### Set Up and Run Project